Don't Let Me Down (The Chainsmokers song)

-"Don't Let Me Down" is a song by American production duo the Chainsmokers featuring vocals from American singer Daya.
+"Don't Let Me Down" is a song by the American production duo the Chainsmokers featuring vocals by American singer Daya.
 It was released on February 5, 2016, through Disruptor Records and Columbia Records.
 The song was written by Andrew Taggart, Emily Warren, and Scott Harris.
 It was released as the radio single follow-up to "Roses".

-"Don't Let Me Down" became both the Chainsmokers' and Daya's first (and to date, Daya's only) top-five single on the US Billboard Hot 100, peaking at number three.
-It also became the Chainsmokers' second consecutive top 10 entry after "Roses", which peaked at number six.
-It reached the top 10 in several countries, including Australia, Austria, Canada, Germany, New Zealand, Sweden, and the United Kingdom.
+"Don't Let Me Down" became both the Chainsmokers' and Daya's first (and to date, Daya's only) top-five single on the US Billboard Hot 100, peaking at number 3.
+It also became the Chainsmokers' second consecutive Top 10 entry after "Roses", which peaked at number 6.
+It reached the Top 10 in several countries, including Australia, Austria, Canada, Germany, New Zealand, Sweden, and the United Kingdom.
 A set of remixes for the song, was released on April 15, 2016.
 A music video for the song was released on April 29, 2016, with appearances from the Chainsmokers and Daya.

 The song won a Grammy Award for Best Dance Recording.

-In 2022, the song received a diamond certification by the RIAA for selling 10 million units in the United States.
+In 2026, the song received a Diamond certification by the RIAA for selling 12 million units in the United States.